Note: I get commissions for purchases made through links in this post.

 Speaking of power, in addition to the real, optical 3x to 6x magnification built into these monoculars, you also get up to a 3x digital zoom on top of that.
 I wouldn’t expect that your target would look as clear at 3x, but it may give you just the picture you need for identification.

-Part of the reason you see such clear pictures is that the objective lens is made of glass, not plastic as many other monoculars use.
+Part of the reason you see such clear pictures is that the objective lens is made of glass, not plastic as some other monoculars use.
+You get a cover for the objective lens but apparently not one for the eyepiece.

 You can adjust the brightness of the infrared beam.
 There are times when all you need is a little more light, and there are times when you need the maximum available to see anything in the dark.
 If the object you’re watching is fairly close, you can turn down the IR so you don’t “wash out” the picture.